Melty Blood: Type Lumina: Reception

 The game received overwhelming positive reviews.
 The Japanese magazine Gamer found that the game was accessible thanks to its combo mechanics and the introduction of Rapid Beat system, and recommended it to players who wish to further enjoy the story of Tsukihime -A piece of blue glass moon-, even if they do not play fighting games.
 The reviewer was surprised that even after the visual evolution with larger sprites, it still retained the basic feel of past titles.
 Gamer ended their review by saying that the new systems and innovations have created a completely new experience for the new Melty Blood era.

 In the West, the game did not receive enough reviews to score at review aggregator Metacritic.
 Inverse criticized the game's netcode, deeming its implementation of rollback inferior to Guilty Gear Strive.
 Besides some other perceived issues, such as the low Shield being too powerful, the reviewer thoroughly enjoyed the game, and said it highlights many of the genre’s strong points, while also being a good entry point.
 The deep movement options on offer were given special praise, naming the end result a "unique flavor that feels like a mix of Under Night In-Birth, classic Melty Blood, Dengeki Bunko: Fighting Climax, and Dragon Ball FighterZ.
 Inverse ended their review by calling Type Lumina "one the best new fighting games in years", awarding it a score of 9/10.

 For the first time since the inclusion of Melty Blood Actress Again in the main event of EVO 2010, Type Lumina was included in the main event of EVO 2022.
 It was also announced to be part of the main lineup for EVO Japan 2023.

 At the 25th Annual D.I.C.E.
 Awards, the Academy of Interactive Arts & Sciences nominated Melty Blood for Fighting Game of the Year.

 Sales

 Melty Blood: Type Lumina sold 11,604 units on the Nintendo Switch and 18,833 units on the PlayStation 4, for a total of 30,437 retail copies sold in Japan.
 This does not include download sales.

 On March 14, 2022, the game's sales surpassed 270,000 units worldwide.
 On September 24, 2022, it was announced that the game's worldwide sales surpassed 330,000 units.

+As part of the 5th anniversary of Type-Lumina, an update Melty Blood: Twi-Lumina was announced at EVO Japan 2026 at May 2026.